williamstern/interop/docs/specification.rst

    :>json array mission_waypoints: A list of waypoints the UAS must traverse.

    :>json object off_axis_target_pos: The GPS position of the off-axis target.

+   :>json object emergent_last_known_pos: The last known GPS position of the
+                                          emergent target.

    :>json array search_grid_points: A list of waypoints defining the search
                                     grid polygon.